How to Teach

 5- Provide feedback

 Team teaching requires very active participation by visually showing, verbally coaching, and when necessary physically guiding students to success.
 It reduces frustration, fear, and falling.
-One instructor will be in boots (this can be snow boots in many cases) to assist students before using the carpet, and then when loading carpet and rope tow.
-The other instructor will also remove skis at times to help unload the carpet, rope tow, and respond to falls on the carpet or slope.
+One instructors will be in boots (this can be snow boots in many cases) to assist students before using the carpet, and then when loading carpet and rope tow.
+The other instructor will also remove skis at times to help with weak groups, unloading the carpet or rope tow, and to respond to falls on the carpet or slope.
 There are stop buttons on top and bottom of the carpets.
 At Pine Knob it is usually better for both instructors to just be in boots to assist with setting students up, slowing them if the snow is fast, giving them a push if it is slow, responding faster to dangerous falls, as well as loading and unloading the lifts.

 Great teaching requires a lot of attention; the top instructor provides instruction and the bottom one helps students up and on the carpet.
 It is critical for the bottom instructor to also maintain spacing on the carpet and rope so the person on top has time to help students exit and get going as soon as they get to the top, especially the first time up and until students become independent.
-The bottom instructor helps students walk, get up, and provides verbal feedback while they are skiing.
+The bottom instructor helps students walk with support behind the hips if necessary, get up, and provides verbal feedback while they are skiing.

 Keep students moving in a nonstop loop when using the the carpet rather than have the group line up.
 This provides more practice time and keeps it fun.
-When necessary gather the group for instructions, this can be at the bottom if they have trouble standing on the hill.
+When necessary gather the group for instructions, this should be at the bottom to avoid congestion on top and and problems standing on the hill.
 On busy days when there are a lot of beginner groups, the instructor at the bottom can gather the class and keep them together to load the carpet.
 If you are unsure if someone is in your group ask them.

 Loading a rope well makes a huge difference in the student's success.
 It is a hands on job that requires a lot of attention to details.
 The person loading the rope stands behind the student to make sure they are next to the rope, both skis pointing uphill, gripping slowly with two hands, providing a push if necessary or supporting a student who grabs too fast, and lifting the rope up or to the side to keep the students up.
 Students will loop so spacing is important; the top instructor needs time to get students off and skiing downhill.

 The instructor on top will be in boots and provide any necessary support on the side or back of their hip so the student can exit and get set up in a wedge to ski downhill.
+Holding the tips of the skis can also be helpful.
 You have to pay a lot of attention, and know how to set them up and support them so their momentum helps them head straight down the hill.
 Some will need support for a few feet to get their balance, and reduce fear.
 If the snow is slow some will need a slow push on their hips to accelerate them.
 Watch for ice on the ski bottoms if they are not sliding.